To get your "How to Overcome Shyness: Mega guide",

 “The tendency to feel awkward, worried or tense during social encounters, especially with unfamiliar people.
 Severely shy people may have physical symptoms like blushing, sweating, a pounding heart or upset stomach; negative feelings about themselves; worries about how others view them; and a tendency to withdraw from social interactions.” – APA

-It’s normal to be shy in some situations, especially if we’re not familiar.
-It’s only a problem when it starts to interfere with life, and alters the choices we make.
+It’s normal to be shy sometimes.
+It’s only a problem when it starts to interfere with life and alters the choices we make.
+Try asking yourself these questions.

 Mindset is crucial, but we should always focus on which actions we should take to overcome shyness.